microsoft/WhatTheHack/015-Serverless/Student/Challenge-01.md

 To support this event, we are making the [`Resources.zip`](https://aka.ms/serverless-september/wth/resources) file available for download [here](https://aka.ms/serverless-september/wth/resources).

+### Setup GitHub Codespace

+You must have a GitHub account to use GitHub Codespaces.
+If you do not have a GitHub account, you can [Sign Up Here](https://github.com/signup)!

+GitHub Codespaces is available for developers in every organization.
+All personal GitHub.com accounts include a monthly quota of free usage each month.
+GitHub will provide users in the Free plan 120 core hours, or 60 hours of run time on a 2 core codespace, plus 15 GB of storage each month.

+You can see your balance of available codespace hours on the [GitHub billing page](https://github.com/settings/billing/summary).

+- Your coach will provide you with a link to the Github Repo for this hack.
+Please open this link and sign in with your personal Github account.

+**NOTE:** Make sure you do not sign in with your enterprise managed Github account.

+- Once you are signed in, click on the green "Code" button.
+Then click on "Codespaces".
+Finally, hit "Create codespace".

+Your Codespace environment should load in a new browser tab.
+It will take approximately 3-5 minutes the first time you create the codespace for it to load.

+- When the codespace completes loading, you should find an instance of Visual Studio Code running in your browser with the files for the TollBooth application.

+**NOTE:** It is recommended to enable the suggested C# development extensions when prompted by VSCode after the environment fully loads.

 ## Success Criteria

+If working on a local workstation:

-1. Verify your Visual Studio or Visual Studio Code installation has all of the necessary developer tools installed and available.
+- Verify your local workstation's Visual Studio or Visual Studio Code installation has all of the necessary developer tools installed and available.
-1. Verify you have the following folders locally wherever you unpacked the `Resources.zip` file:
+- Verify you have the following folders locally wherever you unpacked the `Resources.zip` file:
+    - `/App`
+        - `TollBooth`
+        - `UploadImages`
+    - `/Events`
+    - `/license plates`

+If using GitHub Codespaces:

+- Verify you have the following folders available in the Codespace's VS Code window:
+    - `/App`
+        - `TollBooth`
+        - `UploadImages`
-    - `/Tollbooth`
+    - `/Events`
     - `/license plates`